 Policies Relating to Release of Information to Parents Gettysburg College does not release information about the education records of students without their written consent, except as referred to in 3. c. and d. above.

 As noted in section (3) (D), the College may release to parents of a dependent student (as defined in the Internal Revenue Code) any information from the student's education records.

 Additionally, the College also has a practice of proactively informing parents of dependent students about the progress of their son or daughter at the institution in certain situations:

 - Recognizing that the first year of college is a transitional year for both the students and parents, the College sends deficiency reports home to parents of dependent students for the duration of the first year.

 - When a decision has been made by the College concerning academic or disciplinary matters that affects a student's continuance at the College, parents of dependent students will be informed directly by the College.
 This applies unless a student is an independent student (over 21, no longer dependent on parents, and not living at home) who has requested that information not be sent to his/her parents.

-More Information about FERPA Questions about these policies (except those concerning financial aid) may be directed to the Office of Academic Advising.
+More Information about FERPA Questions about these policies (except those concerning financial aid) may be directed to the Office of Academic Advising and Student Support Services.
 That office also handles requests for exception from normal College policy in this area.
 Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.